zevenet/nftlb/README.md

 	"est-connlimit-log-prefix": "<string|KNAME|TYPE|FNAME>",	*Farm established connlimit log prefix (default "KNAME-TYPE-FNAME")*
-	"tcp-strict": "<on | off>",				*Option to avoid bogus TCP attacks (disabled by default)* "tcp-strict-log-prefix": "<string|KNAME|TYPE|FNAME>",	*Farm TCP strict log prefix (default "KNAME-TYPE-FNAME")* "flow-offload": "<on | off>",				*Option to enable flow offload (disabled by default)* "intra-connect": "<on | off>",				*Option to enable connectivity from the local machine (disabled by default)* "queue": "<number>",				*Number of the queue to send the packets to userspace (disabled by default)*
+	"tcp-strict": "<on | off>",				*Option to avoid bogus TCP attacks (disabled by default)* "tcp-strict-log-prefix": "<string|KNAME|TYPE|FNAME>",	*Farm TCP strict log prefix (default "KNAME-TYPE-FNAME")* "verdict": "<log | drop | accept>",			*Verdict to apply when a limit or blacklist/whitelist matches (log and default verdict per list type by default)*
+	"flow-offload": "<on | off>",				*Option to enable flow offload (disabled by default)* "intra-connect": "<on | off>",				*Option to enable connectivity from the local machine (disabled by default)* "queue": "<number>",				*Number of the queue to send the packets to userspace (disabled by default)*